 Whilst some men are prone to losing more hair than others, there are a few things you can do to slow it down.
 One way is to avoid inflaming the hair follicles by over styling or applying chemicals regularly.
 This means no hair dye and heat damage!

 You can also help to assist good hair growth by eating a healthy, balanced diet.
 Make sure you are getting plenty of iron, zinc, Vitamin D, protein and omega-3 fatty acids from your food as they will aid hair growth and keep the hair follicles healthy.

 Hair loss surgery for men

 Of course, if you have already lost your hair, you may be looking for a solution to get it back.
-Hair loss surgery is the answer.
-Wimpole Clinic is one of the best-equipped and most surgically advanced hair transplant specialist in the UK.
+Hair loss surgery is the simple answer.
+Wimpole Clinic is one of the best-equipped and most surgically advanced hair transplant specialists in the UK.
 We can help you achieve fantastic results that help you to get your confidence back and feel good about yourself.
 Call us today to find out more.